Christopher L. Magee

 Christopher L. Magee is an American mechanical engineer, academic and researcher.
 He is Professor of the practice Emeritus in Mechanical Engineering Department and Institute for Data, Systems and Society at Massachusetts Institute of Technology.
-He co-directs the International Design Center of SUTD/MIT.
+He co-directs the International Design Center of Singapore University of Technology and Design.

 Magee's research expertise lies in vehicle design, technological change, systems engineering, vehicle crashworthiness and computer-aided design.
 He has also worked on the application of materials, vehicle crashworthiness, manufacturing product interface and the aspects of the product development process.
 His later research is focused on complex systems and engineering education.
-Magee has published numerous research papers and is the co-author of two books, Engineering Systems: Meeting Human Needs in a Complex Technological World and Exponential Change; What Drives it?
-What does it tell us about the Future?.